her062/FastAppFramework/README.md

-TODO: Not translated in English, yet.

 # FastAppFramework
 Framework for early launch of WPF GUI applications for your projects

 ## Background
-I developed some GUI applications using WPF.
-In these development, I always spent a lot of time to consider the basic screen structures and navigation mechanism for my applications.
+In the development of GUI applications using WPF, I always spent a lot of time to consider the basic screen structures and navigation mechanism for my applications.
 Of course, I understand very good libraries for WPF GUI applications are available such as [Prism](https://github.com/PrismLibrary/Prism), [ReactiveProperty](https://github.com/runceel/ReactiveProperty), [Material Design In XML Toolkit](https://github.com/MaterialDesignInXAML/MaterialDesignInXamlToolkit), and so on.
 However, I need to integrate these libraries to struct my application.

-WPFによるGUIアプリケーション開発では、設定の読み込みや保存、ログの記録、画面遷移の仕組みといったベースメカニズムの構築や、画面構成の検討に多くの時間を費やさなくてはならない。
-Prism/ReactiveProperty/MaterialDesignInXMLToolkitのように数多くの優れたライブラリがあるが、これらのライブラリで提供される個々の強力で独立的な機能は、アプリケーション側で統合しなければ十分に活用することが出来ない。

 ## Purpose
-`FastAppFramework` は、アプリケーション開発におけるベースメカニズムの構築、統一的な画面構成の検討を省略し、アプリケーションの本来の目的であるビジネスモデルの構築にいち早く取り掛かるためのフレームワークを提供する事を目的としている。
+The purpose of `FastAppFramework` is providing the framework to simplify building base mechanisms in GUI application development.
+By using this framework, you can reap the benefits of being able to start developing your application's business model more faster.

 ## Getting Started
 ### Quick Start